grandsir/InteractiveMap/README.md

     }
 }
 ```
-InteractiveMap resizes itself to the assigned frame, and takes all available space by default.
+InteractiveMap resizes itself to the assigned frame, takes all available space by default, and resizes itself responsively on device rotations.

 <img src="Assets/map_default.png" width=700 alt="Default Map">